 Accessibility at the Polls: The Americans with Disabilities Act (ADA) requires that certain provisions are made when elections are help so that people with disabilities can exercise the right to vote.
 This may mean any number of things, from ensuring that when a voter in a wheelchair comes to their polling place, they are provided with an accessible and private booth to vote in, to offering various ways to accommodate voters who may need assistance.
 Here is the federal law about what rights disabled voters have, with an explanation of requirements for polling stations to ensure that disabled people can easily exercise their voting rights.

-Voting for Hospital Patients: Everyone should have access to the polls, but sometimes, a medical issue can arise that doesn't make that physically possible.
-That's where medical absentee ballots come in, a process by which registered voters who are in the hospital during an election cycle can still vote--from their hospital rooms/beds.
-If you or someone you care about may need to be able to vote and may be in a hospital patient at that time, follow this link to get help getting a ballot and voting from a hospital.
+Voting for Patients in the Hospital or Long-term Care Residence: Everyone should have access to the polls, but sometimes, a medical issue comes up that doesn't make that physically possible.
+That's where emergency absentee ballots come in, a process where registered voters who are in the hospital (or have a child in the hospital) or a long-term care residence during an election cycle can still vote--from their rooms/beds.
+If you or someone you care about may need to be able to vote and may be in a hospital patient or in a long-term care facility at that time, follow this link to get help getting a ballot and voting. * Note: Updated info about this & other voting tools for the disability community can be found at our page here